Blót: Banning and suppression

 The Anglo-Saxon Penitential of Theodore imposes 1–10 years of penance for those qui immolant demonibus ("who sacrifice to demons").
 In this context, "demons" would likely have been used to refer to heathen gods and other beings connected to the cult, given that these were commonly equated in Christian thought.
 The penitential further prohibits the eating of food offered in sacrifices to the recipient being.
 Similar prohibitions are seen throughout later law codes in England such as the laws of King Wihtred of Kent.
 In Norðhymbra preosta lagu, blót are explicitly forbidden along with other practices deemed heathen such as idol-worship, with those caught performing them being made to pay 5 half-marks to the Church and 5 to the king.

 Early Norwegian law codes explicitly forbid performing of blót, making it a punishable offence.
 The Older Gulaþing Law, dating to around the mid 11th century CE, bans performing of blót to heathen gods, howes or hǫrgar, listing it an offence for which the punishment is a fine, penance and if this is not followed, expulsion from the land.
 This is built upon in the ecclesiastical Law of Sverrir Sigurðarson, which further forbids blót to heathen vættir, and is consistent with the Frostaþing law which likewise bans blót.
 When Christianity was adopted as the main religion of Iceland, blót were allowed for a short time, as long as they were performed in private, with the punishment being lesser outlawry if they were observed publicly.
 This exception was soon repealed and the practice was fully banned.

 The Af blotan section of Gutalagen, the legal code for Gotland, imposes fines for those who perform blót, along with those who follow heathen customs more widely.
 It further specifies that it is forbidden to make invocations with food or drink if they are not following Christian customs.
 In Sweden, the Upplandslagen forbade veneration of groves and stones, and sacrificing to affguþum ("idols").

 Incorporation into Christian culture

 Upon adoption of Christianity by the elite, ritual drinking at blót was sometimes blended with the incoming traditions, as recorded in the late 12th-century history of the kings of Norway Ágrip when King Óláfr Tryggvason:

 This process of incorporating pre-existing heathen traditions into Christian traditions is likely also seen with the ritual formula til árs ok friðar ("for good harvest and peace").
 In Hákonar saga góða it is used as part of Njörðr's and Freyr's toast, while other sources record it being used in a Christian context.
-Den ældre Gulathings-Lov, for example, states that the beer drunk during All Saint's Day and Christmas should be consecrated to thank Christ and Mary til árs. oc til friðar ("For property and peace").
+Den ældre Gulathings-Lov, for example, states that the beer drunk during All Saints' Day and Christmas should be consecrated to thank Christ and Mary til árs. oc til friðar ("For property and peace").